ionos-cloud/ionosctl/docs/subcommands/Kafka/cluster/create.md

   -f, --force                      Force command to execute without user input -h, --help                       Print usage
-      --lan-id string              The ID of the LAN (required) --location string            The location of the kafka cluster (required) --name string                The name of the kafka cluster (required) --no-headers                 Don't print table headers when table output is used -o, --output string              Desired output format [text|json|api-json] (default "text")
+      --lan-id string              The ID of the LAN (required) -l, --location string            Location of the resource to operate on.
+Can be one of: de/fra, de/txl --name string                The name of the kafka cluster (required) --no-headers                 Don't print table headers when table output is used -o, --output string              Desired output format [text|json|api-json] (default "text")